RenanPicoli/i2s_master_transmitter/README.md

-instead it must be implemented only with combinatorial circuit. if reset is high, head should be zeroed (head <= difference and (not rst)) Note that the bus skew of the head is up to the sum of skews of each counter (they must be constrained)
+instead it must be implemented only with combinatorial circuit. if reset is high, head should be zeroed (head <= difference and (not rst)) Note that the bus skew of the head is up to the sum of skews of each counter (they must be constrained) To prevent failures, both counters should be zeroed during the following events:
+* both at reset
+* both when their difference is zero
+Both counters and difference should be 32 bit wide, since its size determines the maximum f_fast/f_slow that can be accomodated

+Besides:
+* write counter should stop incrementing when the fifo overflows (more writes than readouts + fifo length, lost data can't be recovered)
+* read counter should stop incrementing when the fifo is emptied

 I2S (Inter_IC Sound) peripheral, works as a master transmitter.
 Testbench and slave receiver will be included.